PLAYS & OPERAS

 COTTAGE RADIO

-Inspired by the true events of the devastating 2011 Goderich tornado, Cottage Radio investigates our ties to home and asks: who are we when a part of us is caught in a storm?
+Inspired by the true events of the 2011 Goderich tornado, Cottage Radio investigates our ties to home and asks: who are we when a part of us is caught in a storm?
 The fictional Marley clan crams together in a small family cottage on the outskirts of town in the aftermath of the F3 tornado.
 Over the course of three days, the family deals with losses both material and emotional, both in the past and the present.
 Combining song and stories from the community through a live radio broadcast from the cottage’s living room, the Marleys collect their demons, fight to find truth, and discover what the storm has left behind.

 “Cottage Radio is a dynamic, complex, and very funny play with fabulous music set in beautiful and historic Goderich.
 Taylor Graham has written such rich and delicious characters, people who are familiar and yet presented in an utterly unique way.
 I am thrilled to see such a powerful play set in small town Ontario – true Canadiana, and yet, universal!” – Judith Thompson